Can a grammar checking service like ProWritingAid help you become a better writer?

 ProWritingAid is a premium grammar checker and style editor for bloggers, novelists and business writers.
 This editing software helps users eliminate errors, optimize word choice and edit grammar and punctuation faster.

-It aids in writing blog posts, books, an editor’s note, and any other content you can think of!
+It aids in checking blog posts, articles books, an editor’s note, and any other content you can think of!

 ProWritingAid editing software is available via web browsers on both Windows and Mac.
-It also supports Microsoft Word, Google Docs and, interestingly, Scrivener.
+It also supports Microsoft Word, Google Docs and, interestingly, the popular book writing app Scrivener.

 At the time of writing this review, the company didn’t offer dedicated apps for iOS or Android.